p1otr/dh-python/pybuild.rst

 TESTS
 -----
-    unittest's discover from standard library (available in Python 2.7 and
-    >= 3.2) is used in test step by default.
+    unittest's discover from standard library is used in test step by default.

     --test-nose
         use nose module in test step, remember to add python-nose and/or